 When the two halves of the ball are pressed together, they are heated for 5 minutes and then allowed to cool for three minutes.
 According to ITF, a ball should have a diameter higher than 2 ½ inches but less than 2 5/8 inches.
 Also, a ball, when dropped from 100 feet should bounce more than 53 inches and less than 58.
 The newly bonded halves are put in a cylindrical buffing machine lined with sandpaper; this machine roughens up the ball in preparation for adhesives application.

 is to have them covered.
 The covering (called felts) for the tennis ball usually comes in long sheets and are sent to a stamping machine which cuts out the desired shape.
 After cutting, the felts are stacked together, and glue is applied to its edges.
 The felts are applied by placing the naked tennis ball in the machines, after which the felt is mechanically wrapped around the core.

 The covered tennis balls are made to pass through heat again to seal up the glue.
 The finished balls are then tested rigorously to ensure they conform to ITF standards regarding bounce, size, and stiffness.
 When the balls pass the test, the company’s logo is stamped on it, and they are ready to be packaged and shipped.
-There you have it; how tennis ball is made.
-Watch the video here.